javaparser/javaparser/readme.md

 The project now supports parsing Java 1.8 and aims to continue support for features in future versions of the Java language.

+## Related projects

+From JavaParser other projects have been derived:

+* [Walkmod](http://walkmod.com/): a tool to automatically correct violations of code conventions

+## Credits

+This project has been maintained thanks to the joint efforts of many contributors: we are extremely grateful to all of them.

+In particular we are thankful to the contributions we received by the [Walkmod](http://walkmod.com/) project which permitted to finalize support for Java 8.
+The author granted us the permissions to release that code also under the Apache License and we have greatly appreciated that.

 ## License

 JavaParser is available either under the terms of the LGPL License or the Apacha License.
 You as the user are entitled to choose the terms under which adopt JavaParser.